 Initially, activities were led by a director, assisted by a holder of a scholarship (1 year) in archaeology.
 Smaller scholarships (3-4 months) were created for participants in the archaeological course.
 The course was intended for Ph.D. students but soon allowance was also made for high school teachers instructing classical subjects.
 Furthermore, one scholarship (1 year) in philology was formed, as well as an architect scholarship (originally for 2 years, later 1 year).
 The architect played an important role in the archaeological field work taking place.
 In 1939 the institute was given its own building on Via Omero 14, in the outer fringes of Villa Borghese.
 The lot was provided by the Italian state, in an area reserved for foreign institutes.
 The building was planned by Ivar Tengbom and was furnished by, among others, Carl Malmsten.
 In connection with this new building, the institute was reorganized and the building became state property.

 During the post-war years the staff consisted of a director, secretary, librarian/curator as well as caretakers.
 Dr. Axel Munthe’s Villa San Michele on Capri was co-ordinated with the institute in Rome in 1949.
 A guest wing and an archaeological laboratory were added to the institute in 1960-64.
 Major excavation projects have taken place under the direction of the institute.
 Before 1939 these were, among others, on the Forum Romanum.
 After the war excavations were primarily in Etruria: San Giovenale 1956-65, Luni sul Mignone 1960-63, Selvasecca 1965-71, Acqua Rossa 1966-78.
-In 1959 a course in Art Sciences was established, corresponding to the archaeological course.
+In 1959 a course in Art History was established, corresponding to the archaeological course.

 During the 1980s and 1990s the institute has experienced another expansion.
 Instruction in Classical Archaeology as well as research resources have increased, through the establishment of a research assistant position in 1985.
-In 1991 the office of university lecturer in Art sciences and assistant director was established.
+In 1991 the office of university lecturer in Art History and assistant director was established.
 The structure of the scholarships has been modified somewhat.
 One of the one year scholarships alternates between Philology and Art sciences.
 During 1990-94, The National Property Board (Byggnadsstyrelsen) financed a scholarship in conservation.
 When it ceased a moveable scholarship was established, primarily for disciplines not represented in any other way.
 Research possibilities at the institute have been reinforced considerably through a fund for humanities research in Italy, which was founded by the Rausing family in 1979.
 This has led to a widening of the institute’s research, further strengthened by funds from the Swedish Ministry of Education for expanded activities in 1995.

 Academic Staff 1926-